jangbl/node-request-body-validation/README.md

 # Node request body validation

-This repository contains sample code on how to perform request body validation with the Node.js [express](https://expressjs.com/) framework.
+This repository contains sample code on how to perform request body validation with the Node.js [express](https://expressjs.com/) framework and  [yup](https://github.com/jquense/yup)

 <h3 align="center">Please help this repo with a ⭐️ if you find it useful! 😁</h3>